-1.3.5 Alternatives Considered but Eliminated from Further Discussion
+1.3.5 Alternatives Considered but Eliminated from Further Discussion Prior to Draft EIR/EA

 During the development of the proposed Project, numerous alternatives and design variations were considered and studied.
 Potential improvements included new interchanges, as well as major improvements to existing interchanges.
 Local street improvement alternatives including improved facilities for pedestrians and bicyclists were also evaluated.
 Each was evaluated for its potential to meet the purpose and need of the project, its engineering feasibility in terms of its ability to meet Caltrans' minimum design criteria, its cost, and its environmental impacts.